 We wish these students all the best for the next chapter in their life journeys!

 Marshini returned to her PhD Alma Mater, Gatech and the GVU center to give a talk on some of the work from AIR lab that focuses on making the Internet trustworthy and inclusive.
-A video recording of the talk will be posted in a few weeks.
+A video recording of the talk is available here.

 Our joint paper with SUPERgroup led by Maia Boyd received a CHI Honorable Mention award this year.
 This paper investigates how in-person Black Lives Matters protesters use online privacy and security advice.